sedenardi/gulp-ultimate-dependent/README.md

   - `var dep = require('dep')` - `/require\('([.|..]+[\/]+.*)'\)/g`
   - `import dep from 'dep'` - `/from '([.|..]+[\/]+.*)'/g`
 - `replaceMatched [function, optional]`: used to further process matched dependency string, such as add inferred file extensions
+- `dependencyFile [string|function, optional]`: if you want to output the dependency list, specify a file name or function which returns a file name

 ## Tests